 - 1/2 natural bar soap (60 – 70 g / 2 – 2.5 oz), ideally unscented and uncolored (We used Dr Bronner’s Organic Almond Soap Bar)

 - 20 ml liquid vegetable glycerin (optional, we used Naissance Vegetable Glycerin)

 - 15 – 25 drops rose essential oil (We used Naissance Rose Absolute Oil)

-- a few drops pink soap colourant or liquid pink food colouring (optional)
+- a few drops pink soap colorant or liquid pink food coloring (optional)

 - printable labels (download below)